B-Interactive/cloudflare-stream-wordpress/README.md

 Changes
 ------------
 * Shortcode method always uses signed URL's / tokens.
-* Analytics reporting opt-in/out clearer.
+* Removed analytics.
 * Added additional shortcode options, controls, autoplay, loop, preload and muted.
 * Uses API Token based API access, for MUCH more secure Cloudflare account access.
 * Uses zones API for more secure Cloudflare account access.
 * Any existing API Key, API account email and API account ID stored in the database are deleted when the settins page is accessed.
 * If updating from version older than 1.0.6, you'll need to enter your API Token and API Zone ID in the configuration page.
+* Add setting for signed URL/token duration (default is currently 1 hour).

 To-Do
 ------------
-* Add setting for signed URL duration (default is currently 1 hour).
-* Remove analytics.
 * Remove broken Gutenberg block.
 * Rebuild Gutenberg block with dynamic support for signed URL's.